robchendev/FRET/README.md

 Because this is a Discord bot, you need to create your Discord application [here](https://discord.com/developers/applications)

-This bot uses MongoDB to store it's data.
-The data is stored in the form of a JSON object called a Schema, with it's contents described in models/addPoints.js.
+This bot uses Mongoose JS to store it's data in MongoDB as a JSON schema.
 You only need to provide a secrets.json (described below) your MongoDB database connection string to use the database, given that you've made one for free already.

 This code uses two tokens, "Token" and "Mongo", as described in secrets-example.json.
 Rename this file secrets.json and edit the following fields:

 1. Replace the "Token" value in that file with your bot's token - it is what the bot will use to sign into Discord.
 2. Replace the "Mongo" value with your MongoDB's database connection string.

 If you are to use this code in your public github repositories, do not share your secrets.json file.
-Doing so will give someone else access to your Discord bot and your database.
+It will give other people access to your Discord bot and your database.
+Though, github will likely recognize this and warn you before anyone does.

-Run the bot using shell by using the command
+Run the bot by using the command:

     node .